dfinity/interface-spec/spec/index.md

     All partial state trees include a timestamp, indicating the time at which the state is current.

+### Api boundary nodes information {#state-tree-api-bn}

+The state tree contains information about all API boundary nodes (the source of truth for these API boundary node records is stored in the NNS registry canister).

+- `/api_boundary_nodes/<node_id>/domain` (text)

+    Domain name associated with a node.
+All domains are unique across nodes.
+    Example: `api-bn1.example.com`.

+- `/api_boundary_nodes/<node_id>/ipv4_address` (text)

+    Public IPv4 address of a node in the dotted-decimal notation.
+    If no `ipv4_address` is available for the corresponding node, then this path does not exist.
+    Example: `192.168.10.150`.

+- `/api_boundary_nodes/<node_id>/ipv6_address` (text)

+    Public IPv6 address of a node in the hexadecimal notation with colons.
+    Example: `3002:0bd6:0000:0000:0000:ee00:0033:6778`.

 ### Subnet information {#state-tree-subnet}

 The state tree contains information about the topology of the Internet Computer.